 Even though Williston is a small town, there are many different places to eat.
 Here is a list of places to try:

-Williston and Devil’s Den are only 23 miles to Gainesville.
+Williston and Devil’s Den are only 23 miles from Gainesville.
 There are a lot of great places to stay and eat in the area since it’s home to the University of Florida.

 Devil’s Den sometimes has food trucks on the weekends.
 As a result, you will either need to bring your food or go into Williston, Gainesville, or Ocala for food.
 A location that is also a great place to grill and picnic.
 Charcoal grills are available on the property.
 Reservations are not possible; they are first come, first served.